 You may change your PCP for any reason, at any time.
-Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP in our plan or you will pay more for covered services.
+Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP.
 Call Scott and White Health Plan Customer Service at the number listed on the front of this booklet to inquire about changing your PCP.
 Your PCP change request will be effective no later than 72 hours after your request.